k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: consume_tin() bypassed is_edible()
 - Forcefighting a door or any type of tree while burning hands spell is active can burn them down
+- Fix: using burning hands to burn down a tree or a door uses a charge